 Pacejet batch processing features can be a very useful way of managing highly automated shipping for large quantities of orders.
 Like many tools, batch processing is not a fit for every business or for every use-case.
 For example, packaging and weight details typically must be defined automatically for shipments if you plan on processing them in large batches without user-intervention.
 Give us a call if we can help you sort out the details of your shipment types where batch might be helpful.

-Interested in learning more about batch processing or other features of Pacejet cloud shipping solutions?
-Contact us today at 877-722-3538 or via pacejet.com.
+Interested in learning more about batch processing or other Pacejet features?
+Contact us today at 877-722-3538 or on our website: pacejet.com/contact-us/

 Editors note: Original was published on 3/31/15 and revised on 7/30/19 to include enhancements in the integration and language.